Tecnativa/doodba/README.md

     docker-compose run --rm odoo psql

+##### Restart Odoo

+You will need to restart it whenever any Python code changes, so to do that:

+    docker-compose restart -t0 odoo

+In production:

+    docker-compose restart odoo https

 ##### Run unit tests for some addon

     docker-compose run --rm odoo odoo --stop-after-init --init addon1,addon2